-All the PIs that have underperformed in 2021/22 against the set targets have been presented to the Chief Executive and Corporate Director regarding the performance achieved and subsequently reported to the Council's Management Team for collective consideration and review.
+All the PIs that have underperformed in 2022/23 against the set targets have been presented to the Performance Clinic Panel (the members of which are the Council's Chief Executive, Director of Resources and Director of Place) regarding the performance achieved and subsequently reported to the Council's Policy & Resources Committee.
 For more information on our performance management arrangements please contact the Finance Team at the address shown at the end of this report.